starius/ScPrime/doc/api/index.html.md

 ```

 **uploadstats** | object
-Uploadstats is an object with statistics about the data uploaded to Skynet.
+Uploadstats is an object with statistics about the data uploaded to Pubaccess.

 **numfiles** | int
-Numfiles is the total number of files uploaded to Skynet.
+Numfiles is the total number of files uploaded to Pubaccess.

 **totalsize** | int
-Totalsize is the total amount of data in bytes uploaded to Skynet.
+Totalsize is the total amount of data in bytes uploaded to Pubaccess.

 **versioninfo** | object
 Versioninfo is an object that contains the node's version information.